Marcennaji/mlclusters/README.md

 - 🔹 Seamless integration with modern ML workflows.

 ## 🚧 Status: Under Development
-This project is currently in development with **a major refactor and improvements**.
+This project is currently in development.
 Stay tuned for updates!

 ## 📅 Roadmap
 - ✅ Secure project name & repository.